Fellow citizens and compatriots,

 combined gross domestic product of more than 3.4 trillion US

-dollars (USD) thus creating the largest free trade area in the world.
+dollars (USD) thus creating the largest free trade area in the world. - It is estimated that once fully operational, the AfCFTA has the

 potential to reduce the number of people living in poverty in the